 The Cash Method of accounting is the most commonly used.
 Using the Cash Method of accounting, you report all items received as gross income at the time you receive them.
 This is true whether you actually or constructively received the income.
 Constructively received means that an amount is credited to your account or made available to you without any restrictions as to when you can withdraw it.
 Generally, you would also report your expenses in the year that they are paid.

 The Accrual Method of accounting reports income in the year it is earned and pays expenses in the year they are incurred.
 Using this method, you would report your income on the earliest date possible; the date you receive payment, when the income is due to you, when you earn the income or when the title has passed to you.
 If you estimated the income and the actual amount differs, take the difference when you determine the actual amount.
 Expenses are designated to the tax year in which they occurred.

-For example: if you made repairs on your building in December 2016 but did not pay for the service until January 2017, the expense can be deducted in 2016.
+For example: if you made repairs to your building in December 2022 but did not pay for the service until January 2023, the expense can be deducted in 2022.

 For more information regarding accounting methods, refer to Publication 538.